scouten/ericscouten.dev/content/2021/how-i-built-146-parks/index.md

 Although the Zola project no longer directly links to it, I also found the [Bulma](https://bulma.io) CSS framework very valuable.

 So I first rebuilt 146 Parks using Zola and Bulma.
-The new version of the site launched a few weeks ago and I couldn't be happier with how it turne dout.
+The new version of the site launched a few weeks ago and I couldn't be happier with how it turned out.

 I then had the idea to start rebuilding the rest of my web presence.
 That project is ongoing, but you're reading one part of that project now.